Russia's Putin vows reforms, warns on protests

 | ST PETERSBURG, Russia

-ST PETERSBURG, Russia President Vladimir Putin sought to reassure foreign investors on Thursday that Russia was committed to liberal reforms and privatization and signaled to opponents that he would not allow protests to develop into civil unrest.
+ST PETERSBURG, Russia President Vladimir Putin sought to reassure foreign investors on Thursday that Russia was committed to liberal reforms and privatisation and signalled to opponents that he would not allow protests to develop into civil unrest.

 Addressing concerns that his return to the presidency after four years will stymie liberal reforms, Putin told an investment forum in St Petersburg that he would tackle corruption and try to reduce Russia's reliance on energy exports.